aryan-sharma123/emotion_detection/README.md

 2. Can integrate Wav2Vec2Model ( model = Wav2Vec2Model.from_pretrained("facebook/wav2vec2-base-960h") )   also to extract features instead of relying manually ....still inferencing time high.

+3. NO augmentation and scaling is done on TEST DATASET

 ## COMBINED DATASET CLASSIFICATION REPORT